BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/SAP-ASCS/HA-for-SAP-(A)SCS.md

 ## 1. Overview

-This document describes on how to achieve High Availability for SAP using SIOS Protection Suite for Linux VM.
+This document describes how to achieve High Availability for SAP using SIOS Protection Suite for Linux VM.
 SIOS provides High Availability for SAP (A)SCS **with or without** shared storage.
-When shared storage in not availble SIOS Datakeeper is used to replicate the volumes/disk between cluster nodes.
-SIOS Protection Suite can also used with Azure NetApp Files which eleminates SIOS Datakeeper's need.
+When shared storage is not available SIOS Datakeeper is used to replicate the volumes/disk between cluster nodes.
+SIOS Protection Suite can also be used with Azure NetApp Files which eliminates SIOS Datakeeper's need.

 ![ASCS](/99_images/Architecture_Diragram_ASCS.png)